SolomonLib/SolomonJS/README.md

 All contributions should follow my [Simple contribution style guide](https://github.com/DavidMcKissick/Simple-commit-style-guide), however due to this being a very small project, this is more a guideline than a law.
 If the project grows, more effort will be spent on style requirements.

+## NOTICE: Pre-minified SolomonJS releases will be discontinued until beta release